Content Writer at SocialBee

 One of the key features of X is its monetization tools for content creators.
 Through X Pro and various revenue-sharing options, creators can monetize their posts by offering subscriptions, receiving tips, or sharing ad revenue.

 Bluesky, on the other hand, does not yet offer any built-in monetization tools for creators.
-This means that content creators looking to make money from their content will need to rely on external platforms or services to monetize their audience outside of Bluesky.
+This means that content creators looking to make money from their Bluesky posts will need to rely on external platforms or services to monetize their audience.

 While this may limit the income potential for some users, it helps keep the platform more focused on genuine social interactions rather than content monetization.